Fastly is required for Adobe Commerce on cloud infrastructure Staging and Production environments.

 |Domain or Subdomain||CNAME|

 The ACME challenge records in this example are placeholders that are not intended to provision your Adobe Commerce staging and production sites.
-Contact Adobe to get the correct ACME challenge record information for your project.
+Get the correct ACME challenge record information for your project by contacting Adobe.

 After adding the CNAME records, Adobe validates the domains and provisions the SSL/TLS certificate for the environment.
 When you update the DNS configuration to route traffic from these domains to the Fastly service, Adobe uploads the certificate to the environment.